priyanshu2015/priyanshu2015/README.md

 <br/>
 <br/>

-- 🔭 I’m on the mission to simplify this over-complicated world.
+- 🔭 I’m on a mission to simplify this over-complicated world.
-- 🌱 My interests - Backend Development, System Design, Blockchain, Defi, Building Cross-platform applications, Cloud & AI.
+- 🌱 My interests - Product Design, Backend Development, System Design, Blockchain, Defi, Building Cross-platform applications, Infrastructure, Cloud & AI.
-- 💟 I love to design, architect and develop impactful and robust software which aims to solve real-world problems.
+- 💟 I love to design, architect and develop impactful and robust products which aim to solve real-world problems.
 - 👯 I’m looking for passionate people with common interests and goals.
 - 💯 I help people achieve their goals with impactful mentorship and techniques.
 - 📫 How to reach me: https://priyanshu2015.github.io/